 - things that will help you relax during labor

-- book or magazines
+- a book or magazines

 For your baby, a car seat is a must.
 If you haven’t already, call your local police or fire station to see if they do car seat checks.
 Installing a car seat can be tricky, and it’s the last thing you’ll want to have to worry about when you’re in labor.

 Think about your baby’s comfort when picking an outfit as well.
-If you are delivering in the winter, pick something that will keep your baby warm.
-If it will be in the 90s, consider a lighter-weight outfit.
+If you’re delivering in the winter, pick something that will keep your baby warm.
+If it will be in the 90s, consider a lightweight outfit.
 The hospital should provide most other basics for the baby, such as diapers.

 And don’t forget your partner!
 Their comfort will likely be far from your mind when you’re breathing through labor pains, but now is when you can show them that their comfort matters, too.
-Consider packing:

 - snacks you can share

 - a charger for your phone and other electronics so your partner can text or email everyone when your baby arrives

 - headphones, for what could be a long day or night